-Google Scholar results will link you directly to the ejournal but you will not have access to the full-text, as you will not have authenicated via NUS Libraries subscriptions.
+Google Scholar results will link you directly to the online journal but you will likely not have access to the full-text, as you are not authenicated via NUS Libraries subscriptions.

 1. Go to settings in Google Scholar (note Google like to moves the preference link around a lot)

 2. Click on Library Links on the left, and on the resulting screen search for NUS , select it and click save.